• Email Outreach

 The most critical question to ask is: where will my reps actually do their work?
 The biggest reason sales tools fail is that reps don't use them.
 A separate platform that requires constant tab-switching and manual data entry creates friction.
 Reps revert to their old habits, your CRM data goes stale, and you’re left paying for a tool that nobody uses.
 Tools that work natively inside Gmail have a massive advantage because they meet reps where they already are.
 This is the difference between fighting for adoption and having a team fully ramped in their first week.
 The following list breaks down the top tools based on how they work and who they’re built for, from simple trackers to full sales execution platforms.

-Mixmax: For Sales Execution Inside Gmail
+Mixmax: Master Your Sales Execution in Gmail

 Mixmax is a sales execution platform that works directly inside Gmail, so reps never have to switch tabs to run a sequence, schedule a meeting, or update Salesforce.
 It’s built for reps who manage an active pipeline and need to know which accounts to focus on.
 The platform uses AI to surface real-time engagement signals, like who opened an email and when, so you can follow up at the right moment.
 Because it’s native to the inbox, teams see high adoption rates, often getting fully ramped in their first week.
 It syncs all activity to your CRM automatically, saving reps hours of manual data entry.
 With AI-powered workflows, you can automate follow-ups and other repetitive tasks, giving your team more time to sell.